pbjorklund/pbjorklundblog/content/posts/how-i-get-a-lot-of-work-done-as-a-busy-entrepreneur-and-father.md

 I have split my planning into 3 levels.
 Quarterly, Weekly and Daily.
 ### Quarterly planning
 Basically we start by looking a quarter into the future and see what we can do that will help us **live more closely to our values**.

-I try to set quarterly OKRs (Objective and Key Results, for more on that see ["OKRs - do they work?"](/posts/okrs-do-they-work)).
+I try to set quarterly goals using OKRs (Objective and Key Results).
 These should be grounded in my values, trying to make progress on how well I can live up to them.

+For more on OKRs, what they are and how they work check out my other post: ["OKRs - do they work?"](/posts/okrs-do-they-work).
 #### Tools used
 - Quarterly planning checklist
 - Previous quarterly plan
 - Values document
 ### Weekly planning
-Every week I draft a rough plan for how to distribute the open (can't really call it "free", yet) time I have available that week to make progress on things that matter.
+Every week I draft a rough plan for how to distribute the open (can't really call it "free", yet) time I have available that week.

-I do this by reviewing all my tasks and Kanban boards each Monday (or Sunday if I feel like it) and think about what I need to do to make progress towards my quarterly goals and open projects this week.
+I do this by reviewing all my tasks and Kanban boards each Monday morning as the first activity of the week.
+Here I think about what I need to do to make progress towards my quarterly goals and if there are open projects that I want to make progress on this week.

-I try not to focus on what is important AND urgent but rather what is most important in the long run.
-I find that often prioritizing by what is urgent will lead to primarily putting out fires without making real progress on what matters.
-Putting out fires is good if they risk spreading, but sometimes it's fine just letting a part of the forest burn since the sea will swallow it eventually.
+I try not to focus on what is important AND urgent (sorry Eisenhower) but rather what is most important in the long run.

+I find that prioritizing by what is important and urgent will lead to primarily putting out fires without making real progress on what matters.
+The things that are not important I usually just try to find a way to never having to do again.

+> Putting out fires is good if they risk spreading, but sometimes it's fine just letting a part of the forest burn since the sea will swallow it eventually. /Me, just now.
-The output for this varies depending on what I have to do.

-Sometimes it's a general "schedule 2 focus periods for client project X" and sometimes it's `- [ ] Finish google ads review for the month` with specific tasks for each day.
+The output for this planning session varies depending on what I have to do.
+Sometimes it's a general "Tuesday: schedule 2 focus periods for client project X" or "catch up on admin" and sometimes it's `- [ ] Finish google ads review for the month` with specific tasks for each day.

 I don't pay to much attention creating the **perfect weekly plan** since it will need adjusting throughout the week anyways.

 Tools used:
-- Kanban board for every area of responsbility I have/hat I wear
+- Kanban board for every area of responsibility I have/hat I wear
 - Kanban board for each project I'm working on
 - Overview that shows a collected view of all boards, summary of work in progress, backlog counts etc. etc. at the same time (I'll write up a post on how this works at a later date)
 - My work and private calendar